 The can has a long angled two position top handle that strikes a good compromise between carrying and pouring.
 The spout exits on an angle (an important design difference from the square jug style, requiring less lift to get fluid flowing), is stiff enough to hold its shape, and the length seems just right at 9” (including end insert).
 The hose itself is a large 1″ OD diameter clear braided design.
 These features may seem petty but combined they make lining up the spout to the tank opening super easy.
 As far as pouring, we received the clear-ish white can and with the clear braided hose you can easily gauge flow.
 With the white/clear model, you can easily see your gas level, especially if you mix your gas.
 Matrix does make this can in a bunch of cool colors to match whatever.
 We recommend white/clear for visibility, just stay out of site of the local gas station attendant.
 DeCal-Works offers custom graphics for the sides too.
 Ours came with one of the series sponsor’s logos on it.
 A great promotional tool for moto dealers, maybe they will sell you one cheap to get their name out there … hint … hint.
 The bottom of the can has ridges that act as a grab point when pouring.
 The spout has a black plastic cover with lanyard to cap the end off.
 The refill spout itself has a wide 3″ opening and a screw in vented plug.

-As I alluded to above, in use the design works very well for pouring.
 The material the can is made from is way more robust than those five gallon cheapies.
 Being a rectangular shape, the can wedges easily in with your gear and is less apt to move around than the rounded styles.
 The Matrix can is heavier, weighing in at 4lbs 10oz when empty.
 When the can is full however with 4 ½ gallons, it weighs 31lbs 10z.
 When the 5 gallon one is full, it weighs in at 32lbs 7oz, so it really becomes a non issue.

 What we liked: